wireapp/wire-server-deploy/offline/ubuntu_18_to_ubuntu_22_migration.md

 Repeat the above steps for the other nodes, replacing the number in the file name with the respective node number.

+Now run the minio playbook.

-NOTE: Running minio playbook might fail.
-In that case you will need to do the following:
+**NOTE**: If running minio playbook fails.
+You will need to do the following:

 SSH into minio nodes.
 Stop minio services with: